YellowOnion/steam-runtime-tools/CONTRIBUTING.md

     locations.
 For things that get installed next to the tests, such as mock implementations of helpers and mock ABI data, it should look in the directory containing the executable.

+## Automated testing for pressure-vessel

+Testing a new build of pressure-vessel is relatively complicated, because several things have to be pulled together:

+* We need at least one Steam Linux Runtime container to use for testing, but for full test coverage, we need several containers.
+These can be downloaded by using `pressure-vessel/populate-depot.py`, which is a copy of the same script that is used to build official Steam Linux Runtime releases. `build-aux/many-builds.py setup` automates this, placing a suitable set of containers in `_build/containers` by default.

+* `pressure-vessel-launcher` and `pressure-vessel-adverb` need to be compiled in a way that will work both on the host system and inside the test containers.
+The most reliable way to provide this is to build them for Steam Linux Runtime 1 'scout'.
+    `build-aux/many-builds.py install` puts a complete relocatable
+    installation of pressure-vessel in `_build/containers/pressure-vessel`
+    by default.

+* `pressure-vessel-wrap` needs to be compiled in a way that is compatible with the host system.
+In production builds, we use a binary that was built on scout for maximum compatibility, but when debugging a problem with pressure-vessel, it can be useful to build it with a newer compiler to get better warnings, or to build it with debug instrumentation such as AddressSanitizer or code-coverage instrumentation. `build-aux/many-builds.py` compiles `_build/host` with AddressSanitizer by default.
+It also sets up `_build/coverage` to be built with code coverage instrumentation, but does not build that copy by default.

+* The pressure-vessel integration test needs to be told where to find the test containers and the relocatable build of pressure-vessel, using the `test_containers_dir` Meson option. `build-aux/many-builds.py` does this for the `_build/host` build by default.

+After putting all that together, we can run `tests/pressure-vessel/containers.py` as an ordinary automated test.
+`build-aux/many-builds.py test` will do that for you.

+## Manual testing for pressure-vessel

+To reproduce issues involving pressure-vessel, it's often necessary to run a real game in Steam.

+`build-aux/many-builds.py install` puts a complete relocatable installation of pressure-vessel in `_build/containers/pressure-vessel` by default.
+This can be copied to a Steam installation for manual testing, by deleting `steamapps/common/SteamLinuxRuntime_soldier/pressure-vessel` and replacing it with a copy of `_build/containers/pressure-vessel`.

+If a branch under test has been built on our [Gitlab-CI][], the artifacts from the `relocatable-install:production` job contain a complete relocatable installation of pressure-vessel at `_build/production/pressure-vessel-bin.tar.gz`, and a similar installation with source code included at `_build/production/pressure-vessel-bin+src.tar.gz`.
+These can be downloaded from the web interface:

+* pipeline or merge request
+* `relocatable-install:production`
+* Job artifacts
+* Browse
+* navigate into `_build/production`
+* click on one of the filenames to view the associated artifact
+* Download
+* unpack the downloaded archive as a replacement for `steamapps/common/SteamLinuxRuntime_soldier/pressure-vessel`

 ## Release procedure